 Louisiana Fur & Wildlife Festival

-The Fur & Wildlife Festival tests the skills of outdoor enthusiasts in an array of competitions, including trap shooting, goose-calling trials, nutria skinning, and oyster shucking.
+The Fur & Wildlife Festival tests the skills of outdoor enthusiasts in an array of competitions, including trap setting, goose-calling trials, nutria skinning, and oyster shucking.
 The festival is dubbed one of the "oldest and coldest" festivals in Louisiana.

 West of Lafayette in the "Frog Capital of the World," the town of Rayne dedicates its annual festival to its favorite amphibian.
-The Rayne Frog Festival delights visitors with the frog racing and jumping competitions, as well as live music, dancing, frog cookoffs (yes, they are tasty) and the Grand Parade.
+The Rayne Frog Festival delights visitors with frog racing and jumping competitions, as well as live music, dancing, frog cookoffs (yes, they are tasty) and the Grand Parade.

-Bayou St. John in New Orleans sets the stage for the Mid-City Bayou Boogaloo where festival goers arrive in canoes, rafts, paddleboards and homemade boats to enjoy the non-stop live music from the waters of the bayou.
+Bayou St. John in New Orleans sets the stage for the Mid-City Bayou Boogaloo where festival-goers arrive in canoes, rafts, paddleboards and homemade boats to enjoy the non-stop live music from the waters of the bayou.
 The festival is packed with a huge live music lineup, food, arts and even a floating bar.
-If you don't want to be water logged all day, the majority of the festival can also be experienced on the shore.
+If you don't want to be waterlogged all day, the majority of the festival can also be experienced on the shore.

 The Louisiana Shrimp & Petroleum Festival is held every Labor Day weekend.
 The shrimping and oil industries are admittedly strange bedfellows for a festival, but this event celebrates the livelihood of these two vital south Louisiana industries.
 A great cultural microcosm of Louisiana, the festival is everything great about the state – food, music, children’s activities, historic events and more.